• Skip to main content

 that even if a student fails to see the relevance of great literature for business, reading such literature will be more valuable than any other activity in which he or she engages during the term.

-Why is it that great literature encourages students to talk about the various leadership dilemmas more intelligently?
+Why does great literature encourage students to discuss the various leadership dilemmas more intelligently?

 Two reasons … One reason is that the writings we recognize as great literature have been winnowed from the universe of writings by a long process that has left only extraordinary pieces. … The second reason is … [g]reat literature generally illuminates human dilemmas without resolving them.
 It stimulates thought, rather than replaces it.